masa16/phys-units/README.md

 # Phys-Units

-GNU Units compatible library for Ruby, formerly implemented as `Quanty' class.
+GNU Units compatible library for Ruby.
+Former name is `Quanty', the first Ruby units library released in 2001.
 This library provides the following Classes:

 * Phys::Quantity